 - What are the short and long-term side effects of this treatment?
 How are these side effects treated?
 Is there anything I can do to be proactive to prevent the side effects or help the treatment work better?

 - What is the expected timeline for my treatment?
 How soon do I need to begin treatment and/or make decisions on next steps?/li>

 - Where will treatment be done?
 Hospital?
 Outpatient clinic?
 Location near my home?

 - How will this treatment affect my daily life?
 Will I be able to work?
 Exercise?
 Perform my usual activities?

 - Could this treatment affect my ability to become pregnant or have children?
 If so, can you recommend a fertility specialist or reproductive endocrinologist before starting treatment?
-(You can find a list of additional questions to ask about fertility at the end of this chapter.)
+(You can find a list of additional questions to ask about fertility at the end of this page.)

 - I am interested in getting a second opinion.
 Can you provide a recommendation?

 - How will we know if the treatment is working?